Yes-but-No/Challenge-Creation-Guide/README.md

 > [!IMPORTANT]
 > Incorrectly formatted or packaged challenges will most likely be rejected.
 However, you may be contacted for clarification if necessary.

-After packaging the challenge, fill up the Google Form and include the zipped challenge for review.
+After packaging the challenge, create a post in the YBNCTF Challenge Submission Forum and include the zipped challenge for review.
 If the challenge is accepted, it will be added to the CTF.

 ## Frequently Asked Questions
 - **Q:** What do I do if I don't know how to write a `Dockerfile` for hosted challenges?